erickbytes/lofipython/content/blog/pretty-print-the-ea-sports-fifa-ultimate-team-json-with-jq-curl.rst

 **jq ftw**

 I had never used jq before this.
 Really enjoyed the quick, stylish and practical view of some json.
 This cool terminal display and syntax highlighting was on my Chromebook shell.
 It's neat how easily you can pretty print json with jq.
-I rate it a 99 for json pretty printing on the FIFA scale.
+I rate it a 99 for json pretty processing and pretty printing on the FIFA scale.
 Read more in the `jq documentation <https://stedolan.github.io/jq/tutorial/>`__!